PicklePod

 Donald Young, a former tennis prodigy and seasoned professional, has had a storied career that has lasted over a decade.

 With two ATP singles titles, seven doubles titles, and a career-high ranking of World No. 38, Young made a significant impact on the tennis world.
-As he transitions into the pickleball scene, Young brings the same competitive drive and passion that propelled his success on the tennis court.
+As he makes his tennis to pickleball transition, Young brings the same competitive drive and passion that propelled his success on the tennis court.

 Recently, he joined Zane Navratil and Thomas Shields on the PicklePod (subscribe here) to discuss his journey from tennis to pickleball, sharing valuable insights from both sports.